ContactSales: Media Asia, Hong Kong ([email protected])

 Script: Wai Ka-fai, Yau Nai-hoi, Ryker Chan, Yu Xi.
 Photography: Cheng Siu-keung.
 Editing supervision: David Richardson.
 Editing: Allen Leung.
 Music: Hal Foxton Beckett.
 Production design: Bruce Yu.
 Art direction: Horace Ma.
 Costume design: Steven Tsang, Stephanie Wong.
 Sound: David Richardson.
 Action: Yick Tin-hung.
 Visual effects: Ken Law.
 Associate director: Mak Kai-kwong.

-Cast: Andy Lau (Chong Si-teun/Johnston), Sammi Cheng (Ho Ka-tung), Guo Tao (Szeto Fat-bo), Gao Yuanyuan (Tingting), Zi Yi, Lang Yueting, Lo Hoi-pang, Bonnie Wong, Lam Suet, Philip Keung.
+Cast: Andy Lau (Chong Si-teun/Johnston), Sammi Cheng (Ho Ka-tung), Guo Tao (Szeto Fat-bo), Gao Yuanyuan (Tingting), Nick Wang, Lang Yueting, Lo Hoi-pang, Bonnie Wong, Lam Suet, Philip Keung.